The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Affine Limit: From Finite Kaleidoscopic Recurrences to Euler's Pentagonal Identity

 \subsection{The Finite Geometric Precursors: Weyl Reflections for Restricted Partitions}

 Let us analyze the structure of the generating denominator $\mathcal{D}_k(q) = \prod_{i=1}^k (1-q^i)$, which acts as the geometric sieve operator dictating the inclusion-exclusion of lattice volumes.
-The coefficient expansion of $\mathcal{D}_k(q)$ generates the exact recurrence relation for partitions restricted to parts $\le k$.
-Geometrically, this expansion represents the exact destructive interference pattern created by reflections within a finite $k$-dimensional Weyl chamber. \begin{itemize} \item \textbf{For $k=3$ (The Hexagonal Projection):} The simple root system $A_2$ forms a plane bounded by 3 mirrors.
+Geometrically, this expansion represents the exact destructive interference pattern created by reflections within a finite $k$-dimensional Weyl chamber.

+\begin{itemize} \item \textbf{For $k=3$ (The Hexagonal Projection):} The simple root system $A_2$ forms a plane bounded by 3 mirrors.
 The Weyl group $S_3$ generates strictly $3! = 6$ reflections forming a perfect hexagon.
 Expanding $\mathcal{D}_3(q) = 1 - q - q^2 + q^4 + q^5 - q^6$, we obtain a perfect alternating recurrence with exactly 6 terms and purely unit coefficients:

-\item \textbf{For $k=4$ (The Tetrahedral Resonance):} Progressing to 3 spatial dimensions ($A_3$), the reflection symmetries generate $4! = 24$ overlapping paths.
+\item \textbf{For $k=4$ (The Tetrahedral Resonance):} Progressing to 3 spatial dimensions ($A_3$), the reflection symmetries generate $4!$ $= 24$ overlapping paths.
 Expanding $\mathcal{D}_4(q) = 1 - q - q^2 + \mathbf{2q^5} - q^8 - q^9 + q^{10}$, a remarkable phenomenon emerges:

-The coefficient $2$ represents a \textit{Constructive Geometric Resonance}: two distinct paths of topological reflections in the 3D chamber project exact identical shadows onto the 1D discrete volume axis, perfectly superimposing their destructive interference. \end{itemize}
+The coefficient $2$ represents a \textit{Constructive Geometric Resonance}: two distinct paths of topological reflections in the 3D chamber project exact identical shadows onto the 1D discrete volume axis, perfectly superimposing their destructive interference.